Lajos Kossuth

-With the help of his talent in oratory in political debates and public speeches, Kossuth emerged from a poor gentry family into regent-president of the Kingdom of Hungary.
+Kossuth, known for his public speaking skills, rose from a lesser noble (gentry) background to become regent-president during the 1848–1849 Hungarian revolution.
 As the influential contemporary American journalist Horace Greeley said of Kossuth: "Among the orators, patriots, statesmen, exiles, he has, living or dead, no superior."

-Kossuth's powerful English and American speeches so impressed and touched the famous contemporary American orator Daniel Webster, that he wrote a book about Kossuth's life.
-He was widely honoured during his lifetime, including in Great Britain and the United States, as a freedom fighter and bellwether of democracy in Europe.
+Kossuth's powerful speeches so impressed and touched the famous contemporary American orator Daniel Webster, that he wrote a book about Kossuth's life.
+During his lifetime, Kossuth was publicly honored in countries such as Great Britain and the United States, where he was viewed by some supporters as a symbol of democratic movements in Europe.
 Kossuth's bronze bust can be found in the United States Capitol with the inscription: Father of Hungarian Democracy, Hungarian Statesman, Freedom Fighter, 1848–1849.

-Family
+Friedrich Engels considered him to be "a truly revolutionary figure, a man who in the name of his people dares to accept the challenge of a desperate struggle, who for his nation is Danton and Carnot in one person ...".

+Early years

-Kossuth was born in Monok, Kingdom of Hungary, a small town in the county of Zemplén, the oldest of five children in a Lutheran noble family of Slovak origin.
+Lajos Kossuth was born into an untitled lower noble (gentry) family in Monok, Kingdom of Hungary, a small town in the county of Zemplén in modern-day Borsod-Abaúj-Zemplén County of Northern Hungary.
+He was the eldest of five children in a Lutheran noble family of Slovak origin.
 His father, László Kossuth (1762–1839), belonged to the lower nobility, had a small estate and was a lawyer by profession.
-László Kossuth had two brothers (Simon Kossuth and György Kossuth) and one sister (Jana).
-The House of Kossuth originated from the county of Turóc (now partially Turiec region, Košúty, north-central Slovakia).
-They acquired the rank of nobility in 1263 from King Béla IV.
-Lajos Kossuth's mother, Karolina Weber (1770–1853), was born to a Lutheran family of German descent, living in Upper Hungary (today partially Slovakia).

-Early years
+László had two brothers (Simon Kossuth and György Kossuth) and one sister, Zsuzsanna.